 “Obviously, I’d like to go to a contender,” said Saunders, who allowed just two runs in two postseason starts for the Orioles in 2012.
 “That’s what I want to do.
 That would be the most important thing, to compete for a division title and get another playoff burst like we did in 2012.”

 Orioles executive vice president Dan Duquette and manager Buck Showalter have stated publicly that they would like to bring back Saunders.
-But, according to an industry source, the Orioles appear reluctant to give Saunders a three-year deal.
+But, according to an industry source,

 Another industry source said Saunders’ representatives were initially seeking a four-year contract during the winter meetings in December.